yucongo/mgoogle_translate/README.md

 ## mgoogle_translate

-Machine translation based on translate.google.cn/m? and requests_cache.
-Tested on Python 3.4 and Windows 7.
+Machine translation based on translate.google.cn/m? and requests_cache, tested on Python 3.4 and Windows 7.

-Key idea from core.py from https://github.com/littlecodersh/translation
+The key idea from core.py from https://github.com/littlecodersh/translation

 mgoogle_translate Example usage: